-How does it work?There is some scientific evidence to suggest that black seed might help boost the immune system, fight cancer, prevent pregnancy, reduce swelling, and lessen allergic reactions by acting as an antihistamine, but there isn't enough information in humans yet.
+Black seed might have effects in the body that help boost the immune system, fight cancer, prevent pregnancy, reduce swelling, and lessen allergic reactions by acting as an antihistamine.

 Uses & Effectiveness

 Possibly Effective for

 - Acne.
 Applying a gel containing black seed extract to the skin might help to improve acne.

 - Hay fever.
 Taking black seed oil by mouth daily might improve allergy symptoms in people with hay fever.

 - Asthma.
 Taking black seed by mouth along with asthma medicines can improve coughing, wheezing, and lung function in some people with asthma.
 But it seems to work only in people with very low lung function before treatment.